 24. Use a call to action.
 Simple Call-to-Action Ideas for Instagram:

 Click link in bio / Shop link in profile (psst > Never update your Instagram link again with this simple tool)

 Tag a friend who …

 Share your next (theme/experience) using #shophashtag so we can see what you’re up to!

 Leave a comment below …

-READY TO TAKE YOUR SOCIAL MEDIA STRATEGY TO THE NEXT LEVEL?
-TAKE MY FREE VIDEO TRAINING:
+READY TO TAKE YOUR INSTAGRAM ACCOUNT TO THE NEXT LEVEL?

 25. Why you should use hashtags.
 In their basic form hashtags are simply keywords denoted by the use of the # symbol.
 They are used across social media as a way of searching for relevant content.
 The internet is saturated with information so hashtags are useful for easily finding what you are interested in.
 Hashtags are a great tool for categorising and organising your posts, tweets and images and making it easy for your audience to find them.
 They are also useful for growing your audience as a hashtag immediately expands the reach of your tweet beyond just those who follow you, to reach anyone interested in that hashtag phrase or keyword. - Gemma, Little Tiny Pieces